Backends

 return:

-When query is of correct format and dict_return = False, return a list of database rows
+When query is of correct format and dict_return = False, returns a Pandas dataframe of that table’s data

 When query is of correct format and dict_return = True, return an Ordered Dictionary of data for the table specified in query